Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Reaction_conditions/Readme.md

 ## Temperature conditions

 Another crucial aspect is the temperature profile throughout the reaction.
-The temperature can stay constant, shift for example due to the chemical reaction catalysed or change e.g. due to the addition of a substrate.
+The temperature can stay constant or can change e.g. due to the addition of a substrate.

 <details> <Summary>Temperature constant</Summary>